ralsuwaidi/in-60-seconds/PITCHME.md

 ### Content
 @ul[list-spaced-bullets text-09]
-- You will be amazed
-- What you can achieve
+- My Responsibility
+- Initial Source Code & Design
+- Challenges Using Golang and Raspberry Pi
+- Is there a better method?
-- With a **little imagination**
+- Finding and Implementing a more Efficient Approach
-- And GitPitch Markdown
+- Design Re-skin
 @ulend

 ---